An overview of results reporting in org chart and project based reviews

 Use the Show bar to choose between...

-- Actual Count: number of times a score was chosen
+- Actual Count: number of times a rating was chosen

-- Normalized Count: percentage of times a score was chosen
+- Normalized Count: percentage of times a rating was chosen

-The normalized count is good for when you're analyzing questions or scores with different response scales.
+The normalized count is good for when you're analyzing ratings with different response scales.